userfront/guide/all/guide/glossary.md

 ### Tenant ID

-The ID for a tenant within your project.
+The ID for a tenant within your account.
 Your tenants can be found in the Access Control tab of the Userfront dashboard.

 Tenant IDs are 8-character alphanumeric IDs, like `a1b2c3d4`.